-We start with a discussion of a key assumption we make about enforcement.
-We then provide a simple expository model that contains the essence of the idea.
+We start with a simple expository model that ignores costs of migration but still contains the essence of the idea.
 This model suggests a high price of WPs.
 We then introduce costs of migration that suggest a lower price.
 Some implications are then drawn for social protection in the host countries.